peterwjones334/XImageWorks/Filterss.md

 ## Code

-Let's implement a few of these common filters in our application:
+This code covers some of these common filters for our application:

 - Sepia
 - Cool Filter